Dany Pen: Early life

 Dany Pen was born to a Cambodian refugee family who arrived in America in the 1980s.
 She spent the first few years of her childhood living in Toronto, Ontario, Canada under the sanctuary of the Catholic Church with her mother.
 In the late 1980s, Pen and her mother were transitioned into the community of St. Jamestown by the Toronto Housing Corporation.
-In 1995, Pen and her mother were relocated again to the housing projects of Regent Park.
+In 1995, she and her mother were relocated again to the housing projects of Regent Park.

 At the age of 12, Pen was nominated by her school for the Toronto Star Honderich Award.
 The submission of her essay "Pride in the Ghetto" granted her the award and a full academic scholarship from the University of Toronto.

 Pen began using art as a platform for her political and social agendas.
 She then decided to transfer her University of Toronto scholarship to attend OCAD University.
 She completed her Bachelor of Fine Arts degree at OCAD in sculpture and installation and was honoured with the "Faculty Chair" award upon graduation.

 Career

 After graduating from OCAD, Pen had her first solo art show at The Board of Directors in Toronto.

 The spotlight gave her the opportunity to also showcase her work at XPACE Gallery in conjunction with the CONTACT Photography Festival in Canada and a solo show at the Society of Arts in Bermuda.

-Her art show titled "Deja Vu 1965" in Bermuda caught the attention of art critic Charles Zuill, who compared her works to that of Post-Impressionist Artist Paul Gauguin.
+Her art show titled "Deja Vu 1965" in Bermuda caught the attention of art critic Charles Zuill, who compared her works to that of post-impressionist artist Paul Gauguin.

 Artistic work

 Her artwork Erasures, influenced by the history of the Cambodian genocide and the Khmer Rouge regime, was featured in the 2012 Bermuda Biennial.

 Her artwork Grooming Goods, which spoke to slavery and consumerism, was selected and featured in the 2014 International Bermuda Biennial.

 Her Self-Portrait and Family artwork series, which also comments on her family history with the Cambodian genocide, were featured in the 2015 Charman exhibition at the Museum of Masterworks.
-She was also previously awarded the 2013 Charman Prize for artist with "Best Source of Inspiration".
+She was also previously awarded the 2013 Charman Prize for the artist with "Best Source of Inspiration".

 Her artwork Last Breath featured in the 2016 Bermuda Biennial.